Touring the beautiful Scottish Islands

 The pretty fishing village of Tobermory is the main centre on Mull and has colourful buildings lining the harbour.
 The British Fisheries Society built the town in 1788 and today it is the main centre for Mull.
 Major General Lachlan Macquarie (1761 – 1824), Australian Governor for 22 years, is a native of Mull, born on the island of Ulva.
 The National Trust of Australia maintains his mausoleum at nearby Gruline.

-Next, make a pilgrimage to Iona and Staffa, two tiny but historically-significant islands off Mull’s western coast.
+The Isles of Iona and Staffa are two of the smaller islands of the Inner Hebrides, noted for their historical importance and natural beauty.
 Staffa has a similar geologic formation to Northern Ireland’s Giants Causeway and the basalt formations on Mull.
 Fingal’s Cave is one of many caves on the island formed through wave action and other weathering agents.
 This is one of Scotland’s natural wonders and the inspiration for Mendelssohn’s Hebrides Overture.

 Tranquil Iona is the birthplace of Celtic Christianity in Britain.
 Consequently, it became the traditional burial ground of Scottish Kings, Clan Chieftains and the Lords of the Isles.
 Iona’s restored abbey stands on the site where the Irish saint, Columba, began his crusade in 563.
 Christianity spread from here to other islands and to the mainland, but repeated Viking plunders, starting in 795, forced most Christian activity to return to Ireland.
 The Protestant Bishopric of the Isles annexed the church in 1617, and the Church of Scotland restored the abbey in the early 1900s.
 Today there is a nunnery, founded about the same time as the monastery, a burial ground and the main abbey surrounded by St Columba’s Shrine, the site of St Columba’s cell, some high crosses and two chapels.
 Many of these buildings were built in the 13th century.